-Please note that the Writing Center is currently unable to assist Denver Campus faculty or staff on their own writing -- in regular, in-Center sessions -- on the Denver Campus.
+Please Note: The Writing Center is currently unable to assist Denver Campus faculty or staff on their own writing -- in regular, in-Center sessions -- on the Denver Campus.
 We will, however, continue to assist faculty with professional-development and course/curriculum concerns (i.e., designing assignments, creating rubrics, discussing effective commenting strategies, etc.).
-Please bring these concerns to Justin Bain, (303) 556-6534.
+We encourage you to read our handout on Designing & Evaluating Writing Assignments.
+Please direct any questions or concerns to Justin Bain, (303) 556-6534.

 NEW: We are developing online workshops that faculty can upload and offer students via their Canvas courses.
 Scroll down for more information.